kaito02020424/GuardProtect/README.md

 Minecraft World Guard BDSX Plugin
 ## How to insert plugins

-Add code to index.ts in the same hierarchical folder to read
+Put the whole folder in the plugins folder directly under BDSX

 ```import './ProtectGuard';```
 ## Command List